-These three key identifiers also go hand in hand with knowing when it is time for you to invest in a CSM software.
+These three key identifiers also go hand in hand with knowing when it is time for you to invest in CSM software.

-[Irit] What are the most asked for measurements?
+Irit: What are the most asked-for measurements?
 What are they?
 Are these the best?

-[Paul] I will answer this question by first stating my mission statement: to measure and deliver a return of investment (ROI) to my internal and external business partners.
+Paul: I will answer this question by first stating my mission statement: to measure and deliver a return of investment (ROI) to my internal and external business partners.

 Measurements are interesting.
 Typically, most people think of the usual CS measurements that focus on Churn/Expansion.
 But there is much more.
 I believe that the core measures are what your CS team is doing.
-For example, measure the impact of your playbooks and the touch points of your CS team.
+For example, measure the impact of your playbooks and the touchpoints of your CS team.
 I have found the CS units that measure what the CS team does, and how effective their playbooks are will have a greater impact on the core measurements.
 Another item that I am starting to measure is how my CS teams impact other departments.
-I have set up objective and key results (OKR) for my teams that are being measured by our internal business partners.
+I have set up objectives and key results (OKR) for my teams that are being measured by our internal business partners.

-[Irit] What has been the hardest process to operationalize with a CS software?
+Irit: What has been the hardest process to operationalize with a CS software?

 Fundamentally, the team that your organization’s software is built for should be closely aligned with your company’s product team.
-It is amazing how many organizations do not focus on how to change the behavior of their internal groups to help them understand the behavior of their external customers.
+It is astonishing how many organizations do not focus on how to change the behavior of their internal groups to help them understand the behavior of their external customers.
 Changing management is hard but critical to the success of a CS team.
 Ultimately, that change in behavior is what delivers your ROI.

-[Paul] Establishing a method of communication across your organization is key.
+Paul: Establishing a method of communication across your organization is key.
 For example, at my current company, our sales team utilizes Salesforce (a tool that makes customer relationship management (CRM) available through cloud computing).
 We also use a Google Document to track Customer Success managers’ activities with clients.
-We have defined and documented our Customer Journey including processes, internal feedback loops and specific touch points, and how we internally align with the sales team.
+We have defined and documented our Customer Journey including processes, internal feedback loops, and specific touchpoints, and how we internally align with the sales team.

-Communication and collaboration with other client facing teams is key to the ability of the Customer Success team.
-As such, when choosing a Customer Success system it is important to pre-define how the system should help you increase collaboration and cross functional transparency.
+Communication and collaboration with other client-facing teams is key to the ability of the Customer Success team.
+As such, when choosing a Customer Success system it is important to pre-define how the system should help you increase collaboration and cross-functional transparency.

-[Paul] There is definitely a lot of time and commitment that goes into CSM software.
+Paul: There is definitely a lot of time and commitment that goes into CSM software.
 My advice is to look for certain techniques that make the cost easier.
 In other terms, take some low hanging fruit.
 One of the lowest hanging fruit is a net promoter score program (NPS), which is a customer loyalty metric.
-Apart from NPS methodology, there is also Intercom, which is another software program that creates customer messaging platforms.
+Apart from the NPS methodology, there is also Intercom, which is another software program that creates customer messaging platforms.

-[Irit] What are the strengths of each leading CSM software?
+Irit: What are the strengths of each leading CSM software?

-[Paul] Some of the strengths are as followed:
+Paul: Some of the strengths are as followed:

 ● Supporting a wide range of your customer success programs at scale